-Carolyn McKay is a visual artist as well as a criminal law/criminology academic at the University of Sydney.
+Dr Carolyn McKay is a visual artist as well as Associate Professor in criminal law & criminology at the University of Sydney Law School.
 Her visual arts training was at Sydney College of the Arts, Julian Ashton Art School and Tom Bass Sculpture School.

 Carolyn's creative practice encompasses digital video and audio, photomedia, drawing and painting.
 Research and artworks engage with criminal justice issues including audio visual links and digital technologies in prisons and courts; courthouse obsolescence; visual representations of criminality; convict tattoo designs; convict bio-data descriptions; criminal monikers; medieval suicide and surveillance technologies.
 Carolyn's recent work responds to criminal case law narratives regarding crimes in retro motel rooms.
-She exhibited The Crime Scene Motel Project solo show at Scratch Art Space, Sydney, 2022.
+She exhibited The Crime Scene Motel Project solo show at Scratch Art Space, Sydney, 2022 and Floating Between Couches & Motels solo light installation, University of Sydney Herbert Smith Freehills Law Library 2023-2024.
+Carolyn's light and video installations: The APOD Solution and In the Palm of our Hands were exhibited in BOUNDARIES: TRANSCENDED, 2024 at Watt Space, University of Newcastle.

 In 2018, she curated justiceINjustice at The Lock-Up, an exhibition that received an IMAGinE award from Museums & Galleries NSW.